47degrees/functional-error-handling/deck/README.md

 Poor choices when using exceptions

-- Modeling absence
+- Modeling absence <!-- .element: class="fragment" -->
-- Modeling known business cases that result in alternate paths
+- Modeling known business cases that result in alternate paths <!-- .element: class="fragment" -->
-- Async boundaries over unprincipled APIs (callbacks)
+- Async boundaries over unprincipled APIs (callbacks) <!-- .element: class="fragment" -->
-- When people have no access to your source code
+- When people have no access to your source code <!-- .element: class="fragment" -->

 ---

 ## Exceptions

+Maybe OK if...

-- When you don't expect someone to recover from it
+- You don't expect someone to recover from it <!-- .element: class="fragment" -->
-- When you are contributor to a JVM in JVM internals
+- You are contributor to a JVM in JVM internals <!-- .element: class="fragment" -->
-- When you want to create caos and mayhem to overthrow the government
+- You want to create caos and mayhem to overthrow the government <!-- .element: class="fragment" -->
-- In this talk
+- In this talk <!-- .element: class="fragment" -->
-- When you know what you are doing
+- You know what you are doing <!-- .element: class="fragment" -->

 ---